ndiego/block-visibility/readme.txt

 **Added**

+* Preliminary compatibility with Full Site Editing (Requires the Gutenberg plugin and a theme that is Full Site Editing compatible)
 * Hooks and slots to support the upcoming Pro add-on

 **Changed**

+* Block Visibility now requires WordPress 5.5+ to take advantage of new core functionality
 * The base plugin file is now simply `block-visibility.php` and the setup class has been moved
-* Block Visibility now requires WordPress 5.5+ to take advantage of new core functionality
 * Redesigned the Block Visibility settings page
 * Refactored the methods for fetching plugin setting and variable data on the Block Visibility settings page